cns-iu/assets/README.md

-# vhmooc-assets
+# assets
-Assets for the Visual Human MOOC
+Various assets for CNS use